-Foliar spray is a method suitable for large numbers of unwanted grasses, herbs and shrubs up to two metres or shoulder height and actively growing and not stressed.
+Foliar spray is suitable for large numbers of unwanted grasses, herbs and shrubs up to two metres in height, actively growing and not stressed.

 Before you start, ensure:

 - the weather conditions are good, that is, a sunny day

 - all pets and children are safely away from the area

 - you have read and heeded all of the herbicide labels and equipment manuals

 - hat, safety eyewear, long-sleeved shirt, long pants, gloves, covered footwear

 - chemical resistant gloves, face shield, mask, impervious apron